Voice of Healing Conference held at Christ for the Nations Institute

 Larry is a revelatory preacher and equipper while Pat is a passionate teacher and prayer warrior; they are harvester of souls.
 They love His Kingdom, care for His body and have a passion for the Nations!

 With their wealth of experience they are friends and encourager to many of God’s People!
 But most importantly, they are Friends of God!

 Rev. Terri Neal - President and Co-founder Sceptre Alliance Ministries, Inc.

-We believe that you have stopped by our site by divine appointment.
+We believe that you have stopped by our site by pine appointment.
 Inside you will find resources that will help you understand what we believe as Christians.
 You’re invited to get to know Broken Clay Ministries.

 We'd like to pray for your needs and share your testimonies.
 Our blog allows you to ask questions or to introduce a subject for discussion.

 We are but clay vessels, fashioned by the hands of God.
 Open your heart wide and invite Him to mold and shape your life.
-He will make smooth all of the rough places, remove all of the impurities and fill you to overflowing with His goodness
+He will make smooth all of the rough places, remove all of the impurities and fill you to overflowing with His goodness.

 Mission Kenya 2013 Highlights